ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 );
 ```

+### Rollup

 [Rollup](https://rollupjs.org/introduction/#the-why) is a bundler: it takes a project and writes it in one single JS file, with the option to choose the output.
+Is like webpack but Rollup is primarily designed for bundling JavaScript libraries and frameworks and has
+tree shaking (dead code elimination) as a core feature.

 At first I thought it was involved in compiling Flow into plain JS, but if we take a look at the previous tasks there is an option to `build-no-bundle` which does not use Rollup.
 It uses `babel()` which is a tool, called `gulp-babel`,
 created [to integrate Babel and Gulp](https://github.com/babel/gulp-babel/tree/v7-maintenance).